 Books have a way of activating the mind.
 By reading, so many people have uncovered their hidden potential.
 You can attain financial freedom by learning the secrets of those that came before you.
-Once you have your financial goals set, make it a habit of reading one of these books every month.
+Once you set your financial goals, make it a habit to read one of these books monthly.
 Apply that knowledge in your life and watch the results.

 Set yourself from the crowd and achieve your heart’s desires.
-It starts by obtaining the right knowledge on all matters’ finances.
+It starts by obtaining the right knowledge on all matters finance.
 Here are some must-read financial literacy books to start with.

 List of Must-read Financial Literacy Books